 English Language Requirements

-- Minimum requirements for the TOEFL iBT: no less than 26 in each of the four sections.
+- For programs in the Social Sciences except the PhD in Economics: Minimum requirements for the TOEFL iBT: no less than 25 in each of the four sections.

 The process to be issued official documents for the purpose of obtaining a visa to study at the University of Chicago does not begin until after you have been offered admission and accepted that offer.
 Any documents required for this process should not be sent until you have received the informational email sent from the Office of Admission following acceptance of the offer of admission.